- Sophie &Friends

 What to do when you have limited space in your home, a limited budget and a party to plan?
 Transform an unused space with fabric!
 Garages are the unsung heroes of what would otherwise be a rained out party.
 By using fabric to cover all the nooks and crannies, you can instantly turn your basic storage space into a party palace.

 Despite Halloween being over, I thought it might be fun to share some photos from our last big Halloween party, which was held on Halloween night.
 You may recall I blogged about these amazing, thematic Halloween parties which we have created throughout the years.
 After 7 years of amazing events my client and I decided this was to be our grand finale.

 Together, we pulled out all of the stops to make this a Halloween to remember.

-I come from an immensely talented family - on both Scott’s and my own side.
+I come from an immensely talented family.
 For all of us, Thanksgiving, like Christmas, has always been one of those times when the family comes together and shares their creativity.
 Whether it be an autumnal wreath on the door or a handmade place setting at the dining table, there is always something interesting being made.
 I vividly remember my grandmother plunking a box full of crafting supplies in front of my cousin and me to keep us occupied while dinner was being made.